 US Cyber Command has posted Electric Fish malware from North Korea's APT38 threat group to VirusTotal.
 FireEye has reported that APT38 is heavily involved in state-directed financial crime.
 Its activities overlap those of the Lazarus Group.

-Today's issue includes events affecting Canada, China, European Union, India, Democratic Peoples Republic of Korea, Malaysia, United Kingdom, United States
+Today's issue includes events affecting Canada, China, European Union, India, Democratic Peoples Republic of Korea, Malaysia, United Kingdom, and United States.

 Bring your own context.